martina665/PythonR-/README.md

 Regarding the forecast dataset, we performed on Python the following steps to analyse the data and to display some useful graphs about the variables involved:

-First we imported the librarues needed for the analysis:
+First we imported the libraries needed for the analysis:

     import pandas as pd
     import os